 George has been falsely accused of killing Mr. Ashton, a local sheep herder whose daughter Sylvia, as you would expect, becomes Stony's love interest.
 Operating behind the scene is John Harvey (Harry Woods), nominally the administrator of the Ashton estate but in reality Ashton's murderer.
 He covets all the land in Silver County and Sylvia as well.

-By the way, Bobby Copeland recently reported that Eleanor Stewart, the actress portraying Sylvia, is the only cast member from this movie still alive.
 Harvey's criminal empire includes the dishonest sheriff 'Honest' Dan Gray played by Earle Hodgins.
 Earle was another 3M/ Hoppy regular cast, here in a comical role and not his normal characterization as a snake oil salesman.
 Other easily recognizable cast members are Jack Rockwell as an unsuccessful bidder on the Lazy K and John Merton as a middle management bad guy over a gang of nameless but familiar Republic players, including Yak Canutt, demoted to common gang member status.

 Interestingly Harvey's hoodlums seem to be wearing the same distinctive uniforms that the cattle police wore in ROARIN' LEAD even to the black hat (bearing an idiosyncratic emblem on left side) that Yak wears in this and other 3M Movies.
 Did Republic have problems with costume availability or was it just saving money by recycling previously used clothing?
 Probably the later.
 A closer examination of the plaid pattern shirt worn by George Brooke reveals a similarity to the one worn by Stony in RIDERS OF THE WHISTLING SKULL.
 Is it the same shirt?
 Was this another example of Republic's parsimonious wardrobe policy?
 You bet.